Field of Corn (with Osage Orange Trees)

 According to a 1995 article in the concrete trade magazine PCI Journal, “From a distance, the field of corn ears resembles the regimented grave markers of a military cemetery.
 The artist has used this symbolism to represent the death and rebirth of individuals and society.
 It is intended, Cochran says, to remind us of our heritage, to commemorate the passing of an agrarian way of life, and in the process of looking back gives us pause to think about where we are heading – all the while maintaining a sense of joy in the present.”

 “Public art should inspire an emotional response,” says Dublin Arts Council Executive Director David Guion.
 “And Field of Corn has done just that.
 It has drawn attention to what otherwise may have been missed – a generic corner in a thriving community.
 It provokes questions and invites interaction.
 The sculpture is memorable and distinguishes our community from those around it, contributing to Dublin’s vision of honoring our community’s past while shaping its bright future.”

-Field of Corn (with Osage Oranges) by Columbus sculptor Malcolm Cochran has received “Best of Columbus” honors by readers of Columbus Monthly magazine each year of its nomination since 2008, including four #1 awards as best public artwork in central Ohio.
+Field of Corn (with Osage Orange Trees) by Columbus sculptor Malcolm Cochran has received “Best of Columbus” honors by readers of Columbus Monthly magazine each year of its nomination since 2008, including four #1 awards as best public artwork in central Ohio.